Jackzmc/sourcemod-plugins/README.md

 ### l4d2_autorestart
 Plugin that automatically restarts server when the server is NOT hibernating, with bots around and no players.
-This fixes an issue with (shitty) custom maps that force sb_all_bot_game to 1 and disable hibernation
+This fixes an issue with custom maps that force sb_all_bot_game to 1 and disable hibernation.

 ### l4d2_TKStopper
 Requires: